How to Get Rid of Dental Plaque Naturally

-Poor oral hygiene has a big role to play in the appearance of tartar build-up.
-You should make to brush your teeth at least twice a day (after you wake up and before you go to bed.)
+Poor oral hygiene plays a big role in the appearance of dental plaque build-up.
+You should make it a point to brush your teeth at least twice a day (after you wake up and before you go to bed.)

-It’s just as important to use dental floss to help get rid of the food residues that your toothbrush can’t reach.
-Using mouthwash can also be a great help in this.
+It’s just as important to use dental floss to help get rid of the food residue that your toothbrush can’t reach.
+Using mouthwash can also be a great help with this.

 Drink plenty of water